jwgrenning/legacy-build/README.md

 ### legacy-build.sh

-Runs the makefile in the working directory, captures the output and makes a suggestion about how to solve the current problem.
+Runs the makefile in the working directory, captures the output, passes it to `legacy-suggest` which may make a suggestion about how to solve the current problem.
 If you use CppUTest, some suggestions can be cut and pasted into your makefile.

-Finally, when you get to linker errors, legacy-build will run gen-xfakes to generate eploding fakes to get you past linker problems and on to running your code.
+Finally, when you get to linker errors, `legacy-build` will generate eploding fakes to get you past linker problems and on to running your code.

 Set your build so that it fails on the first error.
 For gcc and clang `-Wfatal-errors`.